 One evening, Rachel looks at Nikki, who is in the middle of writing her speech.
 She knows that Nikki has a large, ragged scar that runs almost the length of her right thigh, from when a pimp stabbed her with a knife.
 And that Nikki has been locked up many times from the age of thirteen in an adult jail.

 Tomorrow, Rachel and Nikki, and a few other girls will travel to Albany, the political capital of the state of New York.
 That’s where laws are written and approved.
 It’s the first time ever that young survivors of CSEC will get their voices heard by those with power, decision-makers.

 GEMS and the girls are demanding that American children be granted the same protection and support as children get who have been brought to the US from other countries to be exploited in commercial sexual exploitation of children, CSEC.

 But opponents of a new law don’t view the girls as children.
 One opponent claims they are “...young adults who are very streetwise and who do not obey rules and are not willingly compliant with authority.”

 The girls learned early on to follow the pimps’ rules.
 If only the politicians could see how good Nikki and others have been at listening to adults, maybe they’d stop saying such stupid things, thinks Rachel.

 The tears flow

 When the girls give their speeches in a dreary conference room, there is utter silence apart from the sound of people sniffing.
-Shaquana ends by asking them to change the law, for the sake of the children.
+Shaquana asks them to change the law for the children's sake.
 An older man dries his tears and says:

 “You are all to be commended.
 I promise you that I will do whatever I have to do to ensure this bill passes.”